Spatial Partitioning Schemes

 Coordinate Reference System (CRS) & Bounds

 Always standardize to EPSG:4326 (WGS84) at ingestion.
-Projected CRS values (e.g., EPSG:3857) introduce distortion that breaks spatial partition boundaries.
+Projected CRS values (e.g., EPSG:3857) introduce distortion that breaks spatial partition boundaries unless all downstream queries also use the projected CRS.
 Define explicit global or regional bounds to prevent null-partition drift:

 - Global: